-Development cooperation includes many actors including governments, multilateral development banks, international foundations, CSOs, professional societies, and even individual citizens.
-The objectives are also very broad and include elements of helping developing countries reach SDG goals, as well as strategic national and personal interests.
+The development cooperation community includes many actors from governments, UN System, multilateral development banks, international foundations, CSOs, professional societies, to individual citizens.
+The objectives are also very broad and include elements of helping developing countries to achieve the SDGs, as well as strategic national and personal interests.
 There are elements of STI support in development collaboration, but these are relatively small as described later in this chapter.
-Moreover, the STI components are not all focused on helping achieve the SDGs.
+Moreover, the STI components are not all focused on helping to achieve the SDGs.
 Nor should they be as the goals of development cooperation include advancing national interests.
-However, there could be more effective use of development cooperation to use STI to accelerate the achievement of the SDG goals.
+However, there could be a more effective use of development cooperation to use STI to accelerate the achievement of the SDGs.
 The actions of different players will be outlined in the next section.